giangnvbk1989/sctp_tunnel/README.md

 Where:
 - *TUNNEL_SERVER_IP*: Tunnel Server IP
 - *TUNNEL_SERVER_PORT*: Port in which Tunnel Server is listening for TCP connections.
-- *SCTP_IP*: Is the IP where the Tunnel Client is listening upcomming SCTP client connections.
+- *SCTP_IP*: Is the IP where the Tunnel Client is listening upcoming SCTP client connections.
 - *SCTP_PORT*: Port in which Tunnel Client receives SCTP messages from the SCTP Client (Same as SCTP Server Port).

 #### Run Tunnel Server